rutgerkok/Pokkit/IMPL_EXAMPLES.md

         return world;
     }
 ```

+If you're wondering what the best implementation of a particular method would be, do not hesitate to contact us.

 ## Implementing events
 Events are implemented in a `PokkitService`.
 Take a look at [this package](https://github.com/rutgerkok/Pokkit/tree/0f5365012a11ef18a4ccc97f766fec8ff0168773/src/main/java/nl/rutgerkok/pokkit/pluginservice). `PokkitService`s are [registered](https://github.com/rutgerkok/Pokkit/blob/0f5365012a11ef18a4ccc97f766fec8ff0168773/src/main/java/nl/rutgerkok/pokkit/Pokkit.java#L68-70) in the `Pokkit` class.